Family Law Litigation in Australia

 It’s also useful to highlight that family law litigation can also include post-divorce disputes as well as de facto relationship disputes.

-Why do people litigate?
+Why do people litigate family law matters?

 There are many reasons people going through divorce would choose to undertake litigation.
 Some of these reasons could include: